-The Headmistress has overall responsibility for the admission and assessment procedures in the School.
+The Governors are responsible for determining school policy and provision for pupils with SEND.
+The Headmistress has overall responsibility for the admission and assessment procedures in the School and is responsible for all aspects of the School's SEND provision and keeping the Governing Body fully informed of the implementation of the School's policy in practice.
 Together with the Governors, she will support the SEND Policy and ensure the School implements the objectives set out within it.